The Two-Headed Calf Poem (by Laura Gilpin)

 Detailed Analysis of Stanza One

-Tomorrow when the farm boys find this freak of nature,
+Tomorrow when the farm boys find this

-They will wrap his body in newspaper and carry him to the museum…
+in newspaper and carry him to the museum.

 Analysis

-The speaker uses the in medias res approach to open the opening verse of the poem.
+The speaker uses the in-medias-res approach to open the opening verse of the poem.
 This refers to the technique a writer might use to insert a reader right into the action of a novel.

 There is no introduction content to provide readers with background knowledge.
 When this happens, it is up to the readers to interpret the place, the characters, and other details using the context cues that are provided.